 These delicious Instant Pot turkey meatballs are inspired by the classic Japanese teriyaki chicken dish.
 Instead of using chicken, I opted for simple and affordable ground turkey.
 The meatballs are cooked in a savoury broth full of umami flavours.
 And unlike the teriyaki sauce, this gravy is a little lighter in colour and milder in flavour (as in not as sweet).

-You can serve these turkey meatballs with a side of steamed or stir-fried vegetables, white rice or cauliflower rice, or some buckwheat or rice noodles.
+You can serve these ground turkey meatballs with a side of steamed or stir-fried vegetables, white rice or cauliflower rice, or some buckwheat or rice noodles.
 The meatballs are great the next day too, so you can pack them into kids lunch boxes.
 I also like to dice up the leftover cooked meatballs and throw them in a stir-fry or a simple chicken soup.
 Some people even add them to sandwiches or wraps.
 Which ever way you like to eat your meatballs, this is a great pressure cooker recipe to try.

 Ground chicken meat can be used instead of turkey.
 The sauce would also work well with fish cakes or mixed seafood balls.